We have a story to tell you.

 The result?
 Beautiful, quality frames we could be proud of, at $100 price points or less.
 While we do still carry a few frame lines at $200 or $300 price points, we insist on there being a reason for such high prices (e.g. fully made in the USA, or patented technology in their design) or we won’t carry them.
 See a gallery of some of our favorite Cascadia and 92NW frames here.

 Then our optical went a step further and purchased the high-tech equipment necessary to craft our own fully-digital lenses in-house — both single-vision and progressive.
-You can learn more about them in our new downloadable Cascadia Optical Menu, along with our new signature deals, offering the best price-points for the best quality.
+Our new signature deals offer the best price-points for the best quality.

 Contact Cascadia Eye